At Central Highlands Regional Council, safety is paramount. We want everyone to go home safely at the end of each day.

 If you have any concerns or questions, please call us on 1300 242 686 and ask to speak with your council representative.

 Assistance in meeting your WHS legal obligations is also available through Work Cover Queensland who have a Small Business Program which provides free work health and safety advisory services throughout Queensland – for more information, please click on this link.

-A work method statement, sometimes referred to as a safe work method statement of SWMS or a safe work procedure, is a part of a workplace safety plan.
+A work method statement, sometimes referred to as a safe work method statement, a safe work procedure or SWMS, is a part of a workplace safety plan.